tpunt/PHP7-Reference/php71-reference.md

 The mcrypt extension has been abandonware for quite some time now (nearly a decade).
 It was also fairly complex to use, causing many to implement it incorrectly (and subsequently, insecurely).
-It has therefore been deprecated in favour of [OpenSSL](http://php.net/openssl), where it will be removed from the core and into PECL in PHP 7.2.
+It has therefore been deprecated in favor of [OpenSSL](http://php.net/openssl), where it will be removed from the core and into PECL in PHP 7.2.

 RFC: [Deprecate (then Remove) Mcrypt](https://wiki.php.net/rfc/mcrypt-viking-funeral)